AnitBhattacharjee/AnitBhattacharjee/README.md

 - 👋 Hi, I’m @AnitBhattacharjee
-- 👀 I’m interested in singing and compititive
+- 👀 I’m interested in
-- 🌱 I’m currently learning game development and c++
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on learning
 - 📫 How to reach me EMAIL-anitbhattacharjee684@gmail.com